 Phyllonorycter mines are overwintered outside in nylon pockets secured to a numbered, wooden frame for identification purposes.They are then brought indoors around the end of February for the adults to emerge.

 358 Phyllonorycter froelichiella pupae, Mar.19th 2010.
 Reared from the mines illustrated above.
 Having survived one of the harshest winters on record they are removed from their mines and kept in an airtight jar with a tiny piece of damp tissue for humidity.
 Any condensation on the jar wall is removed daily to avoid mould forming on the pupae.
 Emergence is imminent as the wing pattern becomes visible.

 358 Phyllonorycter froelichiella, Mar.20th 2010.
 Reared from the mines illustrated above.
 Another variation of markings within this fascinating genus of moths.

-363 Phyllonorycter joannisi = platanoidella mine on Norway Maple, Elland Bridge, July 2nd 2014.
+363 Phyllonorycter joannisi = platanoidella mine in Norway Maple, Elland Bridge, July 2nd 2014.
 Also recorded from two areas of Manor Heath park.

 363 Phyllonorycter joannisi = platanoidella, July 9th 2014.
 Reared from a mine found on "purple" Norway Maple at Manor Heath park in June.

 363 Phyllonorycter joannisi = platanoidella, detail of the above moth.
 Being one of the smaller phyllos with a wingspen of 6-7 mm I had to use the Panasonic Lumix on full 24x zoom and still had to crop the photo a fair bit to get the desired image.
 Amazingly (to me at any rate) there is even some scale detail visible in this close-up view - I can't thank the people at panasonic enough for creating such a wonderful camera!

-364 Phyllonorycter geniculella mine on Sycamore, Norland village, Sept.5th 2012.
-A common species and the mines are easy to find.
+364 Phyllonorycter geniculella mine in Sycamore, towpath at Elland by-pass, July 2nd 2017.
+A common species, the mines are easy to find.

 364 Phyllonorycter geniculella, June 20th 2014.
 Reared from a mine on Sycamore found in Bankhouse wood a few days previously.